 More K-Wings?
 Seems not.
 My second one was a Spanish language print with sourced cards and tokens.
 Picking up a third may cost me the same as buying into an entirely new game system.

-The game was more popular than ever on the tournament circuit in later years, but casual and club players were shifting away to new games, or just away from X-Wing generally.
-An interesting point is Armada and Attack Wing have stayed mostly unchanged (1.5e shifts, not wholesale changes-with the exception f AW ship costs dropping) and have stayed relatively sound as a result.
+The game was more popular than ever on the tournament circuit in later years, but casual and club players were shifting away to new games, or just away from games generally.
+An interesting point is Armada and Attack Wing have stayed mostly unchanged (1.5e shifts, not wholesale changes) and have stayed relatively sound as a result.

-The Ship and Upgrade cards with no printed point cost or upgrade bar are clean and flexible, but there was constant change, both of the costs and even the whole delivery system.
+The Ship and Upgrade cards with no printed point cost or upgrade bar are clean and flexible, but there was constant change, both in the costs and their whole delivery system.
 The tournament circuit was constantly changing, the casual player resorted to pre-built “quick pick” cards or just gave up.

 I wonder if many card based games would survive if they required a separate list of costs and conditions to play.